How to Tell Your Partner You Want to Be Sexually Degraded

 3. Communicate Openly and Honestly

-When you feel ready to talk to your partner, approach the subject with honesty.
-Here’s a suggested way to frame the conversation:
+Once you are confident enough to speak to your partner, be open about the topic.
+Here’s a suggested framework for the conversation:

 Start with Affirmation